equenum/tournament_tracker/README.md

 - Data layer (option 2): Local CSV file-based database.

 # Note:
 I, personally, don't take credit for the application idea or design in any way.
-I wrote this project during studying Tim Corey's "C# Application from Start to Finish" course relying on videos and textbook instructions.
+I wrote this project during studying Tim Corey's "C# Application from Start to Finish" course relying on videos and textbook instructions (https://iamtimcorey.com/).

-At the same time, I wrote this application from scratch with my own hands, including User Interface, Business Logic Class Library, and two databases (please, refer to Description above for detailed information).
+At the same time, I wrote this application from A to Z with my own hands, including User Interface, Business Logic Class Library, and two databases (please, refer to Description above for detailed information).

 There are some item I've learn along the way: